aleshaleksey/fansys23/11-weapons-armour.md

 **Light shield**: This represents smaller shields that offer good protection for the torso but are not big enough to protect legs or head, or open up the torso when used to protect against that kind of attack.

 **Heavy Shield**: This represents large shields and includes older and newer kinds of kite shields, as well as some larger round shields.
-Typically when equipped this type of shield offers a good level of protection to torso, as well as some protection to legs and neck.
+Typically when equipped this type of shield offers a good level of protection to the torso, as well as some protection to the legs and neck.

 **Tower Shield**: This represents shields almost tall and wide enough to cover the entire body of the character.
 An example is the Roman scutum.

-- Special: This shield can be set as a "main action" to provide heavy cover to a single creature of the size it was made for, leaving the wielder's hands free for all kinds of wonderful things.
+- *Special*: This shield can be set as a "main action" to provide heavy cover to a single creature of the size it was made for, leaving the wielder's hands free for all kinds of wonderful things.

 #### Special